Chart Color Schemes

 Development

-Recent residential development output has been above average within Underdale when compared nationally
+Residential development activity is slightly higher than average within Underdale when compared nationally

 Frequently Asked Questions - Development